MiSTer-devel/Apple-II_MiSTer/README.md

 ## Disk format notes

 Apple-II has a big mess in disk formats.
 DSK image may contain either DO or PO format.
 Even PO and DO may contain opposite format.
 So if PO disk doesn't work, then try to rename it to DO.
 If DO or DSK doesn't work then try to rename it to PO.

+For HDD, only HDV images (raw ProDOS partition images) 32MB in size are supported.
+2MG images may work if the 64-byte header is removed.

 ## Instructions